ryan-mcclue/unsw/comp3331/wk1/week1.md

 e.g. should I go through path A or path B so, routers constantly sharing information with other directly connected routers via BGP (perhaps updating hop length to a network)

+IP addresses can be static or dynamic.
+(is from your ISP static?)
+(advantages just for security?)

 NAT used to extend IPv4 address space by converting from private IPs: 10.0.0.0 /8, 172.16.0.0 /12, 192.168.0.0 /16

 * Hosts: any device that sends or recieves traffic